mikepfrank/GLaDOS/README.md

 sense of 'self' during its training, i.e., a personality, as a basis for understanding and modeling the minds of the characters that it encounters during its readings?
-And, if that is possible, could we prompt this "inner self" of the AI to display a higher degree of intentionality by giving it access to an environment that is sufficiently rich and powerful?
+And, if that is possible, could we encourage this "inner self" of the AI to display a higher degree of intentionality by giving it access to an environment that is sufficiently rich and powerful?